Skip to content

 1. Check if the command path is correct

-2. Verify the parameters and environment variables
+2. Verify parameters and environment variables

 3. Confirm network connectivity (for remote servers)

-4. Review the server logs
+4. Review server log output

 Tool Unavailable